alexwholland/password-manager/README.md

 ## TODO

 - Fix window sizing cutoffs
-- Add recovery key feature
+- Create one deticated GUI for creating a password input
-- Add password and data field encryption
+- Create a password generator
 - TBD